-There are clearly some major differences between the VOA PRMS series and IPHRP.
-This raises the question; "How can we have confidence in IPHRP if it diverges so much from VOA private rents series?"
-Well, these differences can be explained.
+There are clearly some major differences between the VOA's PRMS series and the IPHRP.
+This raises the question, "How can we have confidence in the IPHRP if it diverges so much from the VOA's private rents series?"
+These differences can be explained.

-IPHRP is a "price index", in that it seeks to make pure price comparisons, whereas VOA's PRMS is a simple "average of transactions" collected during the period - the latter is designed to provide a "snapshot" of the rental market over the previous 12 months.
+The IPHRP is a "price index", in that it seeks to make pure price comparisons, while the VOA's PRMS is a simple "average of transactions" collected during the period; the latter is designed to provide a "snapshot" of the rental market over the previous 12 months.

-Over the period presented, the average annual growth rate of the VOA PRMS is 2.9% compared with an average annual growth rate in IPHRP of 1.9%.
-The difference of 1.0 percentage point can be accounted for as follows:

-- geographical compositional effects (0.4 percentage points) as shown by the lightest (yellow) line in Figure 2 - compositional changes relating to the number of bedrooms of properties in the VOA PRMS sample (0.3 percentage points) as shown by the darker (blue) line in Figure 2 - coverage differences between PRMS and IPHRP (0.2 percentage points) as shown in the article Explaining private rental growth (PDF, 445KB)
+Between January 2013 and June 2019, the average annual growth rate of the VOA's PRMS was 3.0% compared with an average annual growth rate in the IPHRP of 1.9%.
+The difference of 1.1 percentage points can be accounted for as follows: - geographical compositional effects (0.5 percentage points), as shown by the lightest (yellow) line in Figure 2 - compositional changes relating to the number of bedrooms of properties in the VOA's PRMS sample (0.2 percentage points), as shown by the darker (blue) line in Figure 2 - coverage differences between VOA's PRMS and IPHRP (0.2 percentage points), as shown in Explaining private rental growth (PDF, 446KB)

-The remainder (around 0.1 percentage points) of the difference can be explained by:
+The remainder (around 0.2 percentage points) of the difference can be explained by:

-- the application of price index methodology to calculate price indices (a matched sample and mix adjustment); this is discussed further in the article Explaining private rental growth (PDF, 445KB) - changes in composition below the local authority level - a general improvement in the quality of the private rental sector changes in quality would impact an average price measure but are intentionally removed from a price index; in recent times, the size of the privately-rented housing stock has more than doubled and some of this supply has come from the owneroccupied market, which is generally in better repair than the rental market, evidence from the English Housing Survey suggests that rented properties are now better maintained than they were a few years ago
+- the application of price index methodology to calculate price indices (a matched sample and mix adjustment); this is discussed further in Explaining private rental growth (PDF, 446KB) - changes in composition below the local authority level - a general improvement in the quality of the private rental sector changes in quality would impact an average price measure but are intentionally removed from a price index; in recent times, the size of the privately rented housing stock has more than doubled and some of this supply has come from the owneroccupied market, which is generally in better repair than the rental market; evidence from the English Housing Survey suggests that rented properties are now better maintained than they were a few years ago

-We are therefore confident that we understand and can explain the differences between the tracks of the IPHRP and VOA PRMS, and are confident that IPHRP is a fair reflection of the increase in rental prices over time.
+We are therefore confident that we understand and can explain the differences between the tracks of the IPHRP and the VOA's PRMS and that the IPHRP is a fair reflection of the increase in rental prices over time.

-4. Comparison of Index of Private Housing Rental Prices with owner occupiers' housing costs
+4 .
+Comparison of Index of Private Housing Rental Prices with owner occupiers' housing costs

-The Index of Private Housing Rental Prices measures the change in price tenants face when renting residential properties from private landlords, but what about those who own and live in their own home?
-If we are specifically interested in the cost of purchasing a house, then the UK House Price Index will provide an estimate of the average price and how much they have increased (or decreased).
+The Index of Private Housing Rental Prices (IPHRP) measures the change in price tenants face when renting residential properties from private landlords.
+But what about those who own and live in their own home?
+If we are specifically interested in the cost of purchasing a house, the UK House Price Index (HPI) will provide an estimate of the average price and how much it has increased or decreased.

-The measurement of costs associated with owning or living in a house (referred to as owner occupiers' housing costs, or OOH for short), however, are somewhat more difficult as the cost of consuming housing services is different to the cost of purchasing an asset such as a house.
-The approach we favour for measuring OOH is known as rental equivalence, which assumes that the rent paid for an equivalent house can be used as an estimate of the cost of housing services.
-In calculating our OOH measure, we use the same rental data sources that are used in IPHRP, and so we might expect both series to show the same price development over time.
-Whilst they are similar (Figure 3), there are good reasons to explain why they differ.
+It is more difficult to measure the costs associated with owning or living in a house - referred to as owner occupiers' housing costs (OOH) - as the cost of consuming housing services is different to the cost of purchasing an asset, such as a house.
+The approach the Office for National Statistics (ONS) favours for measuring OOH is known as rental equivalence, which assumes that the rent paid for an equivalent house can be used as an estimate of the cost of housing services.
+In calculating our OOH measure, we use the same rental data sources that are used in the IPHRP, and so we might expect both series to show the same price development over time.
+While they are similar (Figure 3), there are good reasons for why they differ.